Maximum Likelihood Reinforcement Learning

 1CMU 2Tsinghua University 3Zhejiang University 4UC Berkeley 5Impossible, Inc. *Equal Contribution

-TL;DR A framework to optimize maximum likelihood with reinforcement learning.
+TL;DR A framework to maximize the likelihood using reinforcement learning.

 MaxRL Teaser